 The hard part, however, can be keeping it in moderation and sticking to the cheat day as just the one day.
 Sometimes it’s a little too easy for a cheat day to snowball and become a cheat weekend, or even a cheat week, making all the progress that you’ve worked so hard for can be all for nothing.
 Just think before you eat, that’s all.

 Boredom can be an absolute killer.
 The mind wanders, the stomach rumbles, and the body tires just from doing nothing at all.
-Like we have discussed earlier, take some time out to do the things you’ve been missing out on!
+As we have discussed earlier, take some time out to do the things you’ve been missing out on!

 Try something new, take up a hobby, just don’t sit and think about what you could be doing at the gym or trawling through the cupboards just to fill some time.
 Stay positive